StevenD24/AWS-Serverless-API-System/README.md

 ## Overview

-This project takes a serverless architecture approach to build a comprehensive API that not only performs CRUD operations on DynamoDB but also integrates with S3 for object storage capabilities.
-Leveraging AWS Lambda functions and API Gateway, the API facilitates creating, reading, updating, and deleting posts stored in a DynamoDB table, alongside managing file uploads to S3.
+This project employs a serverless architecture to create a comprehensive API capable of performing CRUD operations on DynamoDB and integrating with S3 for object storage, using AWS Lambda functions and API Gateway.
+The API is designed to handle the creation, reading, updating, and deletion of data in DynamoDB, alongside managing file uploads to S3.

-Designed with scalability, security, and ease of maintenance at its core, it features a GitHub Actions CI/CD pipeline for automating testing, building, and deployment processes, ensuring smooth integration and continuous delivery.
+In this serverless architecture, Lambda authorizers and Auth0 are used for secure API access, ensuring secure access control and restricting operations to authorized users only.

-This project utilizes the Serverless Framework integrated with AWS CloudFormation for streamlined deployment and management of serverless applications.
+To streamline development and deployment, the project incorporates a GitHub Actions CI/CD pipeline, automating testing, building, and deployment processes.
+It utilizes the Serverless Framework alongside AWS CloudFormation, simplifying the deployment and management of serverless applications and ensuring efficient, continuous delivery.

 ## Features